 - Increasing or decreasing the session time beyond what it should be

-- Flirting or expressing attraction to you
+- Flirting or expressing attraction to clients

 - Making sexual advances